- What Is It?

 Diverticulitis is a condition in which the fecal matter and bacteria accumulate in the diverticular pouches resulting in inflammation.

 What are the symptoms of a diverticulitis flare-up?

-In many cases, diverticulosis does not cause any troublesome symptoms.
-The condition may go undiagnosed until a routine colonoscopy is done.
+In many cases, diverticulosis does not cause any symptoms.
+The condition may go undiagnosed until a routine colonoscopy is performed.
 When diverticulosis causes symptoms, it is called a diverticulitis attack or flare-up.
-One may have multiple, recurring episodes of flare-ups.
-The symptoms usually occur suddenly and may persist for days.
+People may have multiple, recurring episodes of flare-ups.
+Symptoms usually occur suddenly and may persist for days.

 What causes diverticulitis?